CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 remove it from the vector, so that the entry for each `PersonId` tells us the plans we have _left_ for a given person.
 Then, when the agent dies, we could iterate through the remaining plans and cancel them.

-Clearly, this is computationally onerous and cumbersome, requiring us to store a `HashMap` and iterate through a vector every time an infection attempt occurs.
+Clearly, this is cumbersome, requiring us to store a `HashMap` and iterate through a vector every time an infection attempt occurs.
 Alternatively, if we scheduled infection events sequentially, we would only have to store the next infection attempt time.
 We could instead use a `HashMap<PersonId, PlanId>`, removing the need to iterate through a vector and instead enabling us to directly use the `.insert` method on the `HashMap`.

-More generally, this idea applies to any case where we need to change the number of infection attempts part way through an infection course.
+More generally, this idea applies to any case where we need to change the number of infection attempts partway through an infection course.
 Sequentially scheduling the attempts makes it possible to accomodate changes to the number of infection attempts that may happen in the middle of an infection course.

 Why not just check whether the agent is alive or not at the beginning of the infection attempt?
 If they are